Vauclain compound: Usage in other countries

 The Vauclain system was used in Europe, and a Danish example (DSB 996) is preserved at Railworld, Peterborough, England.

 88 Baldwin-built locomotives, from 1912 designated as V class (for Vauclain, В in Russian), were used in Russia from 1896 until the 1920s on several railroads.

 Seven Vauclain compounds were supplied to the Wellington and Manawatu Railway Company (WMR) which operated the Wellington - Manawatu Line in New Zealand.
 WMR No. 13, built in 1894, was the first compound in New Zealand and the first narrow-gauge compound in the world.
 In 1908 No. 13 was classified as the NZR Oa class when the WMR was nationalised.
 Later Vauclain compounds purchased by the WMR were the NZR Na class (No. 14 of 1894 & No. 15 of 1896); NZR Nc class (No. 5 (1901) & No. 18 of 1904); NZR Oc class (No. 16 of 1896); and NZR Bc class (No. 17 of 1901).
 These had the lower pressure cylinder on top for greater clearance from platforms.

 The Gyeongbu Railway, one of the predecessors of the Chosen Government Railway in Korea, bought six in 1906, which were designated Tehoi-class in the CGR's 1938 classification scheme.

 Victorian Railways (Australia) operated 16 Vauclain Compound locomotives designated V Class, with the first, imported from Baldwin Locomotive Works, entering service in 1900.
 The remaining 15 locomotives were built locally to the same design and entered service over the next two years.
 They were all rebuilt as simple expansion locomotives between 1912 and 1913.
-The Victorian Steam Locomotive Company, based in Maldon, is undertaking a project to build and operate a replica of the Vauclain Compound V Class locomotives.